Joseph Bergler

-Joseph Bergler the Younger (1 May 1753 – 25 June 1829) was a painter, author of numerous etchings, and director of the Prague Academy.
+Joseph Bergler the Younger (1 May 1753 – 25 June 1829) was an Austrian painter and etcher.
+He was director of the Prague Academy.

+Life

 Bergler was born in Salzburg, the son of sculptor Joseph Bergler the Elder (1718–1788) who instructed his son.
-He moved to Italy in 1776 and stayed in Rome for six years.
-There he studied under Martin Knoller.
-He also became acquainted with Mengs, Hamilton and Volpato.
+He moved to Italy in 1776 and studied under Martin Knoller in Milan and Anton von Maron in Rome.
+He lived at the Piazza di Spagna, sharing a place with Felice Giani, Franz Caucig, and others.

+He also became acquainted with Maron's brother-in-law, Anton Raphael Mengs, as well as Gavin Hamilton and Giovanni Volpato.
 In 1786, he returned to live with his parents in Passau.
-In 1800 he moved to Prague.
-He created altar-pieces for a number of churches in Prague and the vicinity.
+In 1800, he moved to Prague in Bohemia, where he helped to found the Academy of Fine Arts at the Clementinum, and became its first director.
+Bergler taught Antonín Machek lithography and other graphic techniques.
+Friedrich von Amerling was also a student.
+The sculptor Wenzel Prahner became a close friend.

 During his sojourn in Rome he made a particular study of the works of Raphael.
+He was patronized by Count Thun and became chamber painter to Cardinal Auersperg, prince bishop of Passau.
+Bergler created altar-pieces for a number of churches in Prague and the vicinity.
+In 1774, he created works for the side altars in the "Mariahilf" pilgrim church in Passau.

-He was patronized by Cardinal Auersperg and Count Thun.
-He died in Prague, aged 76.
+He died in Prague on 25 June 1829, aged 76.